This is an archived version of the documentation for SonarQube version 7.3.

 See Documentation for current functionality

 The Sonar DB Copy Tool is a commercial tool available to Enterprise Edition.
 The goal of this tool is to help you on the migration process from one DB vendor to another one.
 Let's imagine you used to have your SonarQube instance running on Oracle and you want to migrate to MySQL without loosing all your historical analysis.
 In that context the Sonar DB Copy Tool is there for you.
 In the following lines we will talk about source and target SonarQube database instances.
 The source instance is the one running the DB vendor you want to discard and the target the one running the new DB.

 The Sonar DB Copy Tool will basically run as follows:

 - connect to the source and target databases

 - read the data of the source database table by table

 - save the data into the target database table by table

 The Sonar DB Copy Tool is provided as a standalone JAR file.
 It must not be installed on your source or target SonarQube instance.
-Put the JAR wherever your want in your machine, the only prerequisites is that this machine must be authorized to access your source and target SonarQube database.
+Put the JAR wherever your want in your machine, the only prerequisites is that this machine must be authorized to access your both source and target SonarQube databases.

 DB Copy Preparation Phase